nereusx/dotfiles/README.md

 * the ~/.jed directory as I have it (BRIEF v3.1 texteditor, with special configurations for desktops, laptops, and several terminal types).

+* pulseaudio-system, use system-wide pulseaudio for multiple users in local system, and/or in LAN.

+* my tcsh scripts, ~/.tcshrc

 * several patches for each distro

 ## The ~/.jed directory